csisarep/groundwater_dashboard/README.md

 psql groundwater < groundwater.sql

-or go to postgres docker container, via
+or go to postgres docker container, and postgres shell
 ```
+docker exec -it <postgres_container> bash
 psql -U postgres
 ```
 connect to groundwater database, and run the sql file to upload data to database